keshav-bksc/tectonic-machine-coding/README.md

 1. Created an App component and defined the routes inside it using react-router.
 2. Created 2 components ProductSlider.js for the product lookup page and ProductDetailsPage.js for the product details page.
 3. Used css positioning to position different elements on the product lookup page.
-4. When clicked on the View Product button, the app takes the user to the product details page.